cvlab-columbia/aquabot/README.md

 - The camera body doesn't have any indicator sign suggesting the upright direction, requiring manual calibration.

 ### Regarding Software SDK
 QYSEA provides a software SDK to control the robot through a wired or wireless connection.
 You can find a documentation here: https://docs.qysea.com/qysea_sdk/#/en/README.
 This is a proprietary software that you need to purchase from QYSEA.
-It provides control and communication APIs for visuomotor control.
+It provides neccessary APIs for visuomotor control.

 ### Regarding I/O
 We use a video capture card (linked above) with PCIe connection to a desktop to real-time capture and process the camera inputs.
 At the very least, one fishing camera should be mounted on the robot body.
 In addition, we also mounted 2 additional cameras at the corners of the swimming pool to localize the robot's 3D position in the pool for navigation purposes.